 From BR Bullpen

-Note: This page is for Hall of Famer Billy Hamilton; for the minor league player from the 2010s, click here
+Note: This page is for Hall of Famer Billy Hamilton; for the outfielder from the 2010s, click here

 William Robert Hamilton